leninkannan/vaccine-availability-scheduler/README.md

 **vaccine-availability-scheduler**

-It provides the vaccine slots availability by every 10 seconds for given the postcodes.
+It provides the vaccine slots availability by every 10 seconds for the given postcodes.
+Beep sounds will be generated if slots are available.

 *Follow below steps to run the program*